rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

 This method of applying bfastSpatial offers a slightly better accuracy than using the full monitoring period approach.
 This approach can make a big difference in the cases with very few observations available, as the history period is enlarged with every iteration.

 The downsize of using the sequential approach is the processing time.
-It takes as much time as aplying bfastSpation using the full monitoring period times the number of years in the monitoring period (number of iterations).
+It takes as much time as applying bfastSpation using the full monitoring period times the number of years in the monitoring period (number of iterations).

 At the moment, using the sequential approach implies more post-processing steps, as each iteration will yield the deforestation for the 1 year monitoring period, and so, all results have to be post-process into one.